Garden waste collection subscriptions

 How much does it cost?

-The full annual fee is £60 for a 12 month subscription.
+The full annual fee is £80 for a 12-month subscription.
 Subscriptions run until the end of March each year.
-Existing subscribers to the service will need to re-subscribe to continue receiving the service after 1 April 2023, renewals should be available from the start of March 2023.
+Existing subscribers to the service will need to re-subscribe to continue receiving the service after 1 April 2024, renewals should be available from the start of March 2024.

 Why has the garden waste subscription charge changed?

-We have needed to increase the cost of weekly garden waste collections from £40 to £60 a year for the 2023/24 year.
+We have needed to increase the cost of weekly garden waste collections from £60 to £80 a year for the 2024 to 2025 year.
 This reflects the increased cost of providing services and the difficult financial choices that all local councils face in providing services with limited funding.
 However, even with the increase, this weekly service still offers excellent value for money for a weekly collection service for garden waste.

 How do I know if I am eligible for the garden waste service?